Tuesday, December 1, 2009

 Many, many moons ago I used to date this woman who shaved off all her pubes.
 I actually think this is why we broke up.
 There was something quite disturbing about sleeping with someone who is completely bald in their nether-regions. (ok, ok, vagina) Whatever.
 It was completely bald.
 Every time I went down there I had this horrible sensation that maybe she wasn’t my age at all, maybe she was pre-pubescent.

 I’m all for waxing and trimming and general maintenance but this was ridiculous.
 It made me feel like a dirty old perv.
+It freaked me out.
+I had to stop seeing her.
+So I did.

 I never used to worry about getting old – I guess that’s the thing about being young – you feel that you are going to be that way forever.
 I think having kids has pushed me in to an early mid-life crisis.
 No longer should I be asking what am I going to do when I grow up.
 I need to be grown up.